metomi/rose/sphinx/api/upgrader-macros.rst

    these very modules carefully or use absolute or package level imports like
    this: ``from .versionXX_YY import FooBar``.

-Upgrade macros are subclasses of ``rose.upgrade.MacroUpgrade``.
-They have all the functionality of the transform macros documented above.
+Upgrade macros are subclasses of :py:class:`rose.upgrade.MacroUpgrade`.
+They have all the functionality of the :ref:`transformer macros <api-rose-macro>`.

-``rose.upgrade.MacroUpgrade`` also has some additional convenience methods defined for you to call.
-All methods return ``None`` unless otherwise specified.
+.. autoclass:: rose.upgrade.MacroUpgrade

-..
-TODO - complete the python API part that goes here
+   :members: